-The accounting policies are consistent with those disclosed in the Financial Report 2019, except for the impact of all new and amended standards and interpretations.
-Except for the adoption of AASB 16, AASB 15 and AASB 1058 disclosed below, the adoption of these standards and interpretations did not result in significant changes to the Group's accounting policies.
+The accounting policies are consistent with those disclosed in the Financial Report 2020, except for the impact of all new and amended standards and interpretations.
+The adoption of these standards and interpretations did not result in significant changes to the Group's accounting policies, other than as disclosed below.